jiexray/TencentCloud/install-anaconda.md

 ipython notebook --no-browser
 ```

-# Install Anaconda on Tencent Cloud for all users
+# Install Anaconda on Tencent Cloud for All Users
 * 1. Let the installer put the folder in a common place(/opt)
 ```
 Install path: /opt/anaconda2